-Within four years, Fitbit rode the wave of wearable device and app development.
-At one point, it owned 67% of the activity-tracking marketplace, and by 2015 had sold 21.4 million devices before going public the following year.
+Within four years, Fitbit rode the wave of wearable devices and app development.
+At one point, it owned 67% of the activity-tracking marketplace, and by 2015, the fitbit strategy led to 21.4 had sold 21.4 million devices being sold before going public the following year.

 Fitbit’s dominance was short lived, though, thanks to the release of Apple’s Smart Watch in April 2015.

 How Fitbit Competed With Apple and Samsung

 Fitbit survived in the highly-competitive wearable fitness tracking industry by using niche marketing strategies.

 In 2017, the company began focusing on technology that provides exceptional medical features in its fitness tracking devices.
 In the same year, Fitbit launched its own version of a smartwatch, to keep up with competitors such as Apple and Samsung.

 Along with a new look and feel as watch technology adapts, Fitbit’s strategy now goes beyond tracking steps and workouts.

 Fitbit now caters to hospitals, patients, and health insurers by addressing four major conditions: